Showing posts with label New recipe. Show all posts

 4. Arrange: the zucchini on a baking sheet in a single layer, ensuring pieces aren't overlapping.

 5. Roast: for 10-25 minutes, checking for tenderness.
+Toss zucchini with other veggies to serve.

 6. Serve: immediately.